AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * To view assets not sorted based on any of the [!UICONTROL Create], [!UICONTROL Modify], or [!UICONTROL Name] parameters, [!DNL Adobe Experience Manager] offers a [!UICONTROL None] option within [!UICONTROL Sort by] options.
 The [!UICONTROL None] option ensures that the assets in the Assets user interface (in Card, Column, and Insights view) are in the same order as they exist in JCR node (NPR-36356).

 * To make the email ID lowercase in ACP API response from [!DNL Adobe Experience Manager] an optional setting is introduced; as the [!DNL Adobe Asset Link] users could not check-in assets if their ID was not having all characters in lowercase.
-Note that the [!DNL Adobe Asset Link] panel consumes the ACP API response from [!DNL Adobe Experience Manager] (CQ-4317704).
+The [!DNL Adobe Asset Link] panel consumes the ACP API response from [!DNL Adobe Experience Manager] (CQ-4317704).

 [!DNL Adobe Experience Manager] 6.5.9.0 [!DNL Assets] provides the following accessibility enhancements.